MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/New-MgBetaExternalIndustryDataInboundFlow.md

 # New-MgBetaExternalIndustryDataInboundFlow

 ## SYNOPSIS
-Create a new inboundFileFlow object.
+Create a new inboundFlow object.
-The following prerequisite resources are required when you create an inboundFileFlow:
+The following prerequisite resources are required when you create an inboundFlow:

 ## SYNTAX